vonlinee/ddlutils/src/site/sphinx/database-to-ddl-task.rst

     :Default: ``false``
     :Meaning: Whether DdlUtils shall sort (alphabetically) the foreign keys of a table read from a live database or leave them in the order that they are returned by the database.
-Note that the sort is case sensitive only if delimied identifier mode is on (``useDelimitedSqlIdentifiers`` is set to ``true``).
+Note that the sort is case-sensitive only if delimied identifier mode is on (``useDelimitedSqlIdentifiers`` is set to ``true``).

 ``tableTypes``